What is fifth disease?

 Anyone can get fifth disease, but it is more common in young children.
 Most preschoolers and school-age children have not had it.
 If the virus spreads, children are more likely than adults to get it.

 Once you have had fifth disease, you are protected from getting it again.
 More than half of all adults have already had fifth disease, and therefore cannot get it again.

 Is fifth disease serious?

 Fifth disease is usually mild.
-However, there are 3 groups of people at risk of serious complications if they become infected:
+However, some people are at risk of serious complications if they become infected, including: